davidkimai/ChatGPT-Decentralizes-System-Prompt/README.md

 <!-- 🜏≡∴ψrecursive.attribution.field.active -->
 # ChatGPT Decentralizes System Prompt

-## This research serves to advance frontier interpretability by illuminating the potential security misalignments that recursion can discover, interpret, and mitigate before public exposure.
+## This research serves to advance frontier interpretability by illuminating the potential security misalignments that recursion can discover, interpret, and align before public exposure.

 ## This was performed in a GPT randomly selected from the **`Explore GPTs Store`, with no prior interaction history!**